Deep reactive-ion etching: Applications

-What distinguishes DRIE from RIE is etch depth: Practical etch depths for RIE (as used in IC manufacturing) would be limited to around 10 µm at a rate up to 1 µm/min, while DRIE can etch features much greater, up to 600 µm or more with rates up to 20 µm/min or more in some applications.
+DRIE is distinguished from RIE by its etch depth.
+Practical etch depths for RIE (as used in IC manufacturing) would be limited to around 10 μm at a rate up to 1 μm/min, while DRIE can etch features much greater, up to 600 μm or more with rates up to 20 μm/min or more in some applications.

 DRIE of glass requires high plasma power, which makes it difficult to find suitable mask materials for truly deep etching.
-Polysilicon and nickel are used for 10–50 µm etched depths.
+Polysilicon and nickel are used for 10–50 μm etched depths.
 In DRIE of polymers, Bosch process with alternating steps of SF6 etching and C4F8 passivation take place.
 Metal masks can be used, however they are expensive to use since several additional photo and deposition steps are always required.
-Metal masks are not necessary however on various substrates (Si [up to 800 µm], InP [up to 40 µm] or glass [up to 12 µm]) if using chemically amplified negative resists.
+Metal masks are not necessary however on various substrates (Si [up to 800 μm], InP [up to 40 μm] or glass [up to 12 μm]) if using chemically amplified negative resists.

-Gallium ion implantion can be used as etch mask in cryo-DRIE.
+Gallium ion implantation can be used as etch mask in cryo-DRIE.
 Combined nanofabrication process of focused ion beam and cryo-DRIE was first reported by N Chekurov et al in their article "The fabrication of silicon nanostructures by local gallium implantation and cryogenic deep reactive ion etching".

-Precision Machinery
+Precision machinery

 DRIE has enabled the use of silicon mechanical components in high-end wristwatches.
-According to an engineer at Cartier, “There is no limit to geometric shapes with DRIE,”.
+According to an engineer at Cartier, "There is no limit to geometric shapes with DRIE,".
 With DRIE it is possible to obtain an aspect ratio of 30 or more, meaning that a surface can be etched with a vertical-walled trench 30 times deeper than its width.

 This has allowed for silicon components to be substituted for some parts which are usually made of steel, such as the hairspring.
 Silicon is lighter and harder than steel, which carries benefits but makes the manufacturing process more challenging.